akhil27051999/AWS-3-Tier-Architecture/02-Manual-Setup/01-Hosting-A-Static-Website-On-S3/02-Deploy-Static-Web-Using-Amplify.md

-# 🌐 Deploying a Static Website using AWS Amplify
+# 🌐 Static Website Hosting on AWS using AWS Amplify

 This guide walks you through the steps to host a static website using **AWS Amplify Hosting** by uploading your website files (HTML, CSS, JS) directly — no Git connection required.